developmentseed/landsat-util/README.rst

 Travis Tests
 ++++++++++++

 To speed up testing on travis, we use a docker image.
-If you add new packages, to ensure that tests will pass on Travis, make sure to rebuild the docker image and push it to DockerHub with `travis` tag.

 To test with docker image locally run: